 10 – Tree Flavoured Popsicle.

 This amazing example of ‘botanical art’ by Makoto Azuma really is quite impressive indeed.
 There was this one you see above and another bonsai tree that didn’t quite make it into my top 10 that has been suspended by wires!
-They are both amazing, and both worth clicking on that image if only for a quick peek.

 9 – Crash Test Tree

 Now this is clever.
-What you are looking at is in fact a toy car!
+What you are looking at is, in fact, a toy car!
 Called ‘CrashBonsai’ it is the work of an amazing John Rooney an artist that makes amazing images of car crashes with trees, but all done with toy cars and bonsai trees!

 8 – The Scuba Diving Tree